gotankersley/sloi/_posts/2025-01-02-composite-mtn.md

 In this interactive visualization of Composite Mtn, the height somewhat poetically reminds me of a shore-line, with the water line hitting at some height...

-However, it does help illustrate several important concepts:
+However, it does help illustrate two important concepts:
-- Symmetry along the diagonal
-- If we consider each line, we notice that we have 2x, 3x, 4x ... x^2
-- On the Factorix plane, there is a hyperbola formed which is the "Line of Potentiality" LOP.
-- Try a prime Factorix, e.g. 11, and see how it's height exactly equals any of the mountain blocks, because it is prime
+1. Symmetry along the diagonal - Which means searching for factors only has to be done up to the sqrt(Factorix), because it's symmetrical.

+2. On Composite Mtn, the only place that can possibly be a factor for the Factorix is on hyperbolic curve, dubbed "Line of Potentiality" LOP, where the Factorix plane mets the mountain.

-As another example, it's instructive to look at the highly composite number 60, and it's LOP coordinates:  2x30, 3x20, 4x15, 5x12, 6x10, 7x8, which are all the factors of 60.
+For example, it's instructive to look at the highly composite number 60, and it's LOP coordinates:  2x30, 3x20, 4x15, 5x12, 6x10, 7x8, which are all the factors of 60.

-- Conclusion 1: The LOP curve is the only place on Composite mountain that can possibly be a factor for the Factorix.
+As another example, look at a prime Factorix, e.g. 11, and see how it's height exactly equals any of the mountain blocks - and thus it is prime.

-- Conclusion 2:  Finding factors is equivalent to finding lattice intersections with a "Factorix sized" hyperbolic curve.
+Conclusion:  Finding factors is equivalent to finding lattice intersections with a "Factorix sized" hyperbolic curve.

-We can check these conclusions by plotting in Desmos as well: (e.g. Factorix of 12)
+We can check this conclusion by plotting in Desmos as well: (e.g. Factorix of 12)

 <img src="/sloi/img/fact/composite/desmos-plot.png" style="width:75%"/>

-And we see that these conclusions check out.
+And we see that this checks out.

-So, this isn't really groundbreaking, or anything new, but it can be helpful to give us a geometric intuition about factors, and gives a bit of a "base-camp" conceptually that we can use to jump off into various excursions of the local scenery.
+So, this isn't really groundbreaking, or anything new.
+But, it can be helpful to give us a geometric intuition about products & factors, and also gives a bit of a "base-camp" conceptually that we can use to jump off into various excursions of the local scenery.

-So, it true that the LOP is equivalent to the algorithm for dividing the factorix x to find factors, (but from the composite mountain point of view)
-Also, it explains with the diagonal line of symmetry, occuring at the sqrt(x), why you only have to search up to the sqrt(x) for factors, and not all the way to x/2.